jeffknupp/blog/content/2018-12-13-how-to-do-just-about-anything-with-python-lists.md

 ## Python "List Index Out Of Range" Error Message

-This entry is less a "how-to" and more of a "what to do when things go wrong" type of entry, but it's nonetheless searched for very often in conjuction with Python lists (for obvious reasons).
+This entry is less a "how-to" and more of a "what to do when things go wrong" type of entry, but it's nonetheless searched for very often in conjunction with Python lists (for obvious reasons).
 The message "list index out of range" is brought to you by a specific type of built-in Exception, namely the [`IndexError`](https://docs.python.org/3/library/exceptions.html#IndexError).
+It is simply saying that you tried to access a list, perhaps using code like the following:

+    #!py
+    def my_function(some_list):
+        """Return something really interesting..."""
+        third_value = some_list[2]
+        # ... possibly more code following

-It is simply saying that you tried to access a list, perhaps using code like `third_value = some_list[2]`, but `2` is not a valid value because `some_list` does not have three values (we don't know how many it *does* have, just less than 3 in this case).
+`2` is not a valid index to use because `some_list` does not have three values (we don't know how many it *does* have, just less than 3 in this case).

 Want to know how many values `some_list` has?
 The Python built-in [`len(s)`](https://docs.python.org/3/library/functions.html#len) function will give you exactly that.